 How should preliminary and final exams take place ?

-For the fall semester, doctoral examinations can be conducted remotely with no petitions required.
+For the spring semester, doctoral examinations can be conducted remotely with no petitions required.
 We anticipate that most exams will continue to be conducted remotely.
 However, if an examination will take place in-person, it must comply with all campus guidance on in-person meetings.

 What if a student will not finish by their Expected Graduation Date (EGD)?